top of page

 FarmFED has the model: local farmers growing quality produce, processing it right here in Central Illinois, and getting it into schools, hospitals, back to farmers, and onto grocery store shelves.
 We secured funding, equipment, and farmer partnerships.
 Now we need the person who will turn this promising pilot into a thriving enterprise.

 As our first Operations Manager, you'll be the architect of our growth.
-You'll take a working proof-of-concept and scale it into something much bigger.
-You'll build the systems, train the teams, forge the partnerships, and create the operational infrastructure to support a robust local food supply chain that serves farmers and eaters across Central Illinois.
+You'll take a working proof-of-concept—processing tomatoes, carrots, butternut squash for local institutions—and scale it into something much bigger.
+You'll build the systems, train the teams, forge the partnerships and create the operational infrastructure to support the farms that feed thousands of people across Central Illinois.

 RESPONSIBILITIES